-Rotations during the clinical years provide exposure to all aspects of general urologic diagnosis and treatment and offer an unusually extensive experience in pediatric urology, endocrine and renovascular surgery, urologic oncology, endourology, ESWL, laparoscopy, impotence, infertility, and reconstructive urology.
+Rotations during the clinical years provide exposure to all aspects of general urologic diagnosis and treatment and offer an unusually extensive experience in pediatric urology, endocrine and renovascular surgery, urologic oncology, endourology, ESWL, laparoscopy, impotence, infertility and reconstructive urology.

-Joint teaching rounds with radiology, nephrology, and pathology supplement basic clinical instruction.
+Joint teaching rounds with radiology, nephrology and pathology supplement basic clinical instruction.
 Clinical teaching rounds are held at each of the hospitals with key members of faculty.
 Distinguished national and international lecturers are often invited as guests.
-Intensive exposure to selected topics of basic science, endocrinology, genetics and medical advances is achieved during weekly teaching seminars, monthly journal clubs and selected grand rounds.
+Intensive exposure to selected topics of basic science, endocrinology, genetics and medical advances is achieved during weekly teaching seminars, monthly journal clubs and selected Grand Rounds.

 During the second year of the program, an ambulatory rotation is supplemented by the opportunity for scholarly activities and research.
 Residents are encouraged to plan projects and to arrange collaborations with other disciplines in the Harvard Medical School area.
-Current projects in the various urology laboratories of the program include research work in tumor immunology, immunobiology of renal cell cancer, mechanisms of BPH, molecular biology and oncogenes, novel combination chemotherapeutic approaches, tumor metastases, and infertility.
-The laboratory experience affords the resident an opportunity to write scientific papers and to present data at national meetings,
+Current projects in the various urology laboratories of the program include research work in tumor immunology, immunobiology of renal cell cancer, mechanisms of BPH, molecular biology and oncogenes, novel combination chemotherapeutic approaches, tumor metastases and infertility.
+The laboratory experience affords the resident an opportunity to write scientific papers and to present data at national meetings.

-Our deadline for receipt of your urology residency application and all supporting documents is September 30th.
+Our deadline for receipt of your urology residency application and all supporting documents is October 21.